 Definition

-Thermocap is an on-chain aggregate equal to the cumulative USD value of all revenue paid to miners over the entire lifetime of the network, combining both block subsidies (newly issued coins) and transaction fees, each valued at the price prevailing when it was earned.
-Sometimes called the network's aggregate security spend, it represents the total economic cost that has been expended to mine and secure every block since genesis.
+Thermocap is an on-chain aggregate equal to the cumulative USD value of all revenue ever paid to miners over the lifetime of the network, combining block subsidies (newly issued coins) and transaction fees, each valued at the price prevailing when it was earned.
+Sometimes called the network's aggregate security spend, it represents the total economic cost that has flowed to the machines securing every block since genesis.
+The name captures the idea: it is the "thermodynamic" capitalization of Bitcoin, the running bill for all the energy converted into chain history.

 How it is built